dominickfemia/hvac-toolkit/README.md

 The first step was to assemble a dataset of known friction factor values by digitizing classical experimental results from **Moody (1944)** and **Nikuradse (1933)** charts.
 Digitizing both sources ensured consistency and overlap (particularly around values corresponding to *ε/D = 0.001*) while covering a broad range of **Reynolds numbers** and **relative roughness**.

-The Moody data provided smoother surface conditions, whereas the Nikuradse data contributed higher roughness curves.
+The Moody data (*Figure 1 below*) provided smoother surface conditions, whereas the Nikuradse data (*Figure 2 below*) contributed higher roughness curves.
 Together, they form a robust, complementary dataset.

 ### Moody (1944) – Digitized Friction Factor Chart
 ![Moody Chart](moody_chart.jpg)